-In the last three years almost 40,000 applications for retrospective planning permission have been made in the UK.
-You may have made an honest mistake during building works and only realised afterwards that you needed permission.
-Or you may have discovered that you can’t sell your house unless it matches the land registry records.
+Retrospective planning permission is a common occurrence in the property development world.
+You may have made an honest mistake during building works and only realised afterwards you need permission.
+Or you may have discovered you can’t sell your house unless it matches the land registry records.

-Or the local authority may have discovered (or been notified by an unhappy neighbour) that the building doesn’t comply with local regulations - and they’ve ordered you to apply for planning permission retrospectively.
+Or, the local authority may have discovered (or been notified by an unhappy neighbour) that your building doesn’t comply with local regulations - and they’ve ordered you to apply for planning permission retrospectively.

-With uncertainty about house prices, and the high cost of moving home, many home owners are choosing to improve rather than move – with loft extensions and kitchen extensions the favourite home improvements.
+With uncertainty about house prices and the high cost of moving home, many homeowners are choosing to improve rather than move – with loft extensions and kitchen extensions the favourite refurbishment choices.

-But is it better to get permission before or after you do the building work?
+But is it better to get planning permission before or after you do the building work?

 Let’s find out.

-There can be any number of reasons why homeowners decide to make changes to their property without applying for planning permission beforehand, but here are the most common:
+There are many reasons why homeowners decide to make changes to their property without applying for planning permission beforehand, but here are the 3 most common:

-Some people aren’t aware of the rules or regulations in their area when it comes to adding to or changing their homes, so they don’t even think to find out about permission from the local authority.
+Some people aren’t aware of the rules or regulations in their area when it comes to adding to or changing their homes, so they don’t even think about permission from the local authority.

 Usually, when people want to make changes to their homes, they’ve got a costing from a builder, they’ve got their finance arranged, and they’re looking for a window of time when their builder is available and the weather is halfway decent.